 This is an overview of features offered by Filecoin that make it a compelling system for storing files.
-This overview is intended for people already involved in large-scale data storage, for example cloud storage or peer-to-peer storage networks.
+This overview is intended for people already involved in large-scale data storage, for example, cloud storage or peer-to-peer storage networks.

 Because storage is paid for, Filecoin provides a viable economic reason for files to stay available over time.
 Files are stored on computers that are reliable and well-connected to the internet.

 Reputation, not marketing

-In Filecoin, storage providers prove their reliability through their track record published on the blockchain, not through marketing claims published by the provider themselves.
+In Filecoin, storage providers prove their reliability through their track record published on the blockchain, not through marketing claims published by the providers themselves.
 Users don’t need to rely on status pages or self-reported statistics from storage providers.

-# Choice of tradeoffs
+Choice of tradeoffs

-In Filecoin, miners are rewarded for providing storage, not for performing wasteful computations.
+In Filecoin, storage providers are rewarded for providing storage, not for performing wasteful computations.
 Filecoin secures its blockchain using proof of file replication and proof of storage over time.
 It doesn’t rely on energy-intensive proof-of-work schemes like other blockchains.
 Miners are incentivized to amass hard drives and put them to use by storing files.
 Filecoin doesn’t incentivize hoarding of graphics cards or application-specific integrated circuits for the sole purpose of mining.

 Provides storage to other blockchains

 Files are referred to by the data they contain, not by fragile identifiers such as URLs.
 Files remain available no matter where they are hosted or who they are hosted by.
-When a file becomes popular it can be quickly distributed by swarms of computers instead of relying on a central computer which can become overloaded by network traffic.
+When a file becomes popular, it can be quickly distributed by swarms of computers instead of relying on a central computer, which can become overloaded by network traffic.

 When multiple users store the same file (and choose to make the file public by not encrypting it), everyone who wants to download the file benefits from Filecoin keeping it available.
 No matter where a file is downloaded from, downloaders can verify that they have received the correct file and that it is intact.

-# Content distribution network
+Content distribution network

-# Open source code
+Open source code

-The code that runs both clients and storage providers is open source.
+The code that runs both clients and storage providers is open-source.
 Storage providers don’t have to develop their own software for managing their infrastructure.
 Everyone benefits from improvements made to Filecoin’s code.